 With that overview in place, you should be able to establish whether your friend or family member really does need help.
 If so, what can you do?

 What Can You Do To Help

-Before taking any firm steps to confront a loved one you suspect is drinking too much, do your due diligence.
+Before taking any firm steps to confront a loved one you suspect is an alcoholic, do your due diligence.
 While it’s imperative to act, you shouldn’t rush into it.